 - Drain your potato, carrot, pea mixture and return to the pan.
-Add garlic, onion and all spices.
+Add garlic, onion, cilantro, lemon juice and all spices.
 Mix and mash until the filling is as coarse or smooth as you prefer.
 I like it mostly smooth with a few potato chunks left in.
 Salt to your tastes.
 Let sit while you prepare the samosa dough.

 - Preheat oven to 375°F. Grease or line a cookie sheet with parchment paper; set aside.

 - In a sauce pan heat water, oil and salt on high heat until boiling.